EggPool/Vanozy/README.md

 ## Notes

-Ships with a frozen copy of nyzostring - python port - supporting only Public Identifiers nyzo Strings.
+~~Ships with a frozen copy of nyzostring - python port - supporting only Public Identifiers nyzo Strings.~~
-That will be converted later on to use a pypi module.
+Converted for use of pypi module.

 ## Tip Jar